MuhammadTaaha111/Counter-App/README.md

 ## 📂 How To Use
-1. Download or clone the repository: https://github.com/MuhammadTaaha111/Counter-App.git
-2. 2.
-Open the index.html file in your browser.
+1. Download or clone the repository: https://github.com/MuhammadTaaha111/Counter-App.git 2.Open the index.html file in your browser.

 ## 🛠 Technologies Used
 - HTML